IreGonzalez/IreGonzalez/README.md

 - 🌱 I’m currently learning all about front-end
 - 👯 I’m looking to collaborate on projects where I could grow up
 - 🤔 I’m looking for help with a new job
-- 💬 Ask me about everything that want to know about me
+- 💬 Ask me about everything that want to know about me and my work
 - 📫 How to reach me: irenegonzalezpinilla@gmail.com / https://www.linkedin.com/in/iregonzalez/
 - ⚡ Fun fact: I love create things with my hands and know how things are made